 Unfortunately, our first attempts were, again, not as successful as we’d have hoped.
 While we were able to start replicating the data, keeping it in two different locations proved to be a harder problem than we initially thought.

-The breakthrough came when we stopped thinking about simply having the data in two locations, and instead focusing on having identical copies of the data in two distinct units.
+The breakthrough came when we stopped thinking about simply having the data in two locations, and instead focused on having identical copies of the data in two distinct units.
 Sound familiar?
 It should!
-We had stumbled onto the DNA-storage equivalent of RAID 1!
+We had stumbled onto the DNA storage equivalent of RAID 1!

 The best part about this setup was that when one set of data got corrupted, the other would know and could come in for repairs.
 It was a win/win.
 Or as we call it, a twin/twin!

 We’d like to implement a Backblaze Vault type of set up with our new Storage Bod systems; 20 Bods grouped together running our Reed-Solomon encoding algorithm to create 99.999999% DNA data durability.
 That way, even if three of the Storage Bods were to go down or leave town, all of the data can be recovered.
 We don’t know how all of this will work out yet, but we’re sure we’ll need to get a lot more office snacks for our Storage Bods and we’re excited about the possibility of having billions of terabytes of data walking around.
 What could go wrong?